Why You Should Not Present a Lowball Job Offer

 Diversify Benefits Packages

 Benefits are also an area where the world is becoming more competitive.
 The state of your retirement and health plans are of course important.
 But what about the value of other perks such as onsite subsidized dining, tuition reimbursement, the amount of vacation, paternity leave, etc.?
+What about unlimited PTO, hybrid and remote work environments, and even 4 day work weeks?
+These are all newfound compensation perks to consider!

 Today’s benefit packages are much more nuanced than even 5 years ago.
 The global Pandemic changed the game for good.
 Competitive compensation packages should include remote and flexible work options, especially for the higher tier and c-suite positions.
 Work-life balance along with a cultural fit are becoming deciding factors, much more so than in the past.
 The best supply chain candidates will have 3.5 offers, on average.
 So be sure to include generous compensation packages that appeal to more than just the bank account.